Letitbe133/symfony_api/initialisation.md

 Let's do that !

-> symfony console make:migration
+> php bin/console make:migration

 Now you just created a migration but it was not executed.
 Check your database, nothing's changed.

 Let's migrate NOW !

-> symfony console doctrine:migrations:migrate
+> php bin/console doctrine:migrations:migrate

 Check your database, now you should have a brand new table with the correct fields